Barthilas/Docker-Kubernetes-Udemy/README.md

 docker run abc (will also run)

 Images are read-only (snapshot, closed template).
 To change you need to re-build again.
 Docker caches every instruction result (layer based architecture).
-When one layer changes all subsequent layers also change.
+LAYER = INSTRUCTION When one layer changes all subsequent layers also change.

 Docker Run vs Start